All Episodes

 I mean, she lies so consistently that it's just amazing.

-And you knew that they were this is not an accident.
+And you knew that they were, this is not an accident.

-You know that they sit at her campaign headquarters, they they write these out, they memorize them, they practice them.
+You know that they sit at her campaign headquarters, they write these out, they memorize them, they practice them.

-So so what you have is a campaign which has decided as a matter of policy that they cannot tell the truth and run.
+So what you have is a campaign which has decided as a matter of policy that they cannot tell the truth and run.

-I so make up I mean, it's just it's it's truly astonishing how how routinely she now lies.
+I mean, it's truly astonishing how routinely she now lies.

 We now know that she didn't wipe it with a cloth, that they used bleach bit.